 - all teaching staff are experienced teachers who are able to teach pupils with SEND.
-Additional training for teachers and TAs is made available when necessary and appropriate, particularly training to meet the specific needs of an individual pupil - differentiated resources are used to ensure access to the curriculum; resources are easily accessible in each classroom - all staff are kept well informed about the strategies needed to manage pupils' needs effectively, and we try to ensure that other pupils understand and respond with sensitivity - pupil support aims to encourage as much independence as possible within a safe and caring environment - we have access to the expertise of LEA services and other agencies if it is required - the school has not been completely adapted to provide easy access for wheelchairs, or toilet and washing areas as it is a Grade 2 listed building
+Additional training for teachers and TAs is made available when necessary and appropriate, particularly training to meet the specific needs of an individual pupil - differentiated resources are used to ensure access to the curriculum; resources are easily accessible in each classroom - all staff are kept well informed about the strategies needed to manage pupils' needs effectively, and we try to ensure that other pupils understand and respond with sensitivity - pupil support aims to encourage as much independence as possible within a safe and caring environment - we have access to the expertise of LA services and other agencies if it is required - the school has not been completely adapted to provide easy access for wheelchairs as it is a Grade 2 listed building though there is access to a disabled toilet.